-Ama Codjoe’s “Blood of the Air” is a slim poetry debut and winner of the Drinking Gourd Chapbook Poetry Prize.
+Ama Codjoe’s “Blood of the Air” is a slim poetry debut, the winner of the Drinking Gourd Chapbook Poetry Prize.
 This short series of poems link together to explore mythic characters and assume the voices of women who have not always had their say.
-In doing so, Codjoe does more than vivify recognizable archetypes.
+Codjoe does more than vivify recognizable archetypes.
 She creates interconnected ekphrastic poems that celebrate and delve deeper into visual artist Betye Saar and her famous work “The Liberation of Aunt Jemima,” German choreographer Pina Bausch and “The Rite of Spring,” and the overlap of the mythically complicated story of Zeus and Leda with Codjoe’s long poem “She Said.”

 “Blood of the Air”

 Northwestern University Press, 48 pages

 Newcity Lit Editor Tara Betts is the author of “Break the Habit” and “Arc & Hue.”
 Her interviews and features have appeared in publications such as Hello Giggles, Mosaic Magazine, NYLON, The Source, Sixty Inches from Center, and Poetry magazine.
 She also hosts author chats at the Seminary Co-Op bookstores in Chicago’s Hyde Park neighborhood.